Internships and new graduates

 Our internship programme provides general training about currency management and the opportunity to focus on one or two dedicated projects within your internship.
 During your time at Record you will become a valuable member of the department in which you are working.
 You will have a personal mentor who will assist you with the projects that you work on.
 These projects will be intellectually challenging and you will have responsibility for projects that will contribute to ongoing work within your department.
 At the end of your internship you will have the opportunity to present your findings to our Executive Committee.

-However, if you would be interested in applying in the future or finding out more about a role at Record, please send your Curriculum Vitae with a covering letter by e-mail to firstname.lastname@example.org
+We cCurrently have vacancies in a number of our operational departments.
+If you would be interested in finding out more, please send your Curriculum Vitae with a covering letter by e-mail to email@example.com

 Freddie Illingworth on his internship at Record in 2015: “I spent six weeks in an internship with Record during the summer of 2015 after my first year of a maths degree at Cambridge University.
 While I worked mainly with the quantitative research team, I got to learn about all parts of the business through the many inductions that are organised and by being part of what is a very open and friendly office.